seattleflu/documentation/fhir/presence-absence-example.md

     logic is more appropriate (to include indeterminate results), this field can switch to `valueConceptCode`.

+  * Use [Device][] reference as shown in example so that we can differentiate diagnostic results of different sources.

 There is some room for structuring these results differently, particularly around how the results are represented with SNOMED CT / LOINC codes.
 The FHIR spec contains [useful discussion and